 Zoom doubles full-year revenue forecast on remote-work boost

-Zoom Video Communications Inc raised its full-year revenue forecast on Tuesday, riding on a surge in usage of its video conferencing platform as people turn to virtual meetings to stay connected and work remotely amid broader stay-at-home measures.

-REUTERS: Zoom Video Communications Inc nearly doubled its expectations for annual sales on Tuesday, riding on a surge in usage of its video conferencing platform due to coronavirus-driven lockdown measures globally.
+SAN JOSE, California: Zoom Video Communications Inc nearly doubled its expectations for annual sales on Tuesday (Jun 2), riding on a surge in usage of its video conferencing platform due to coronavirus-driven lockdown measures globally.

 Zoom, which has transformed from a business-oriented teleconferencing tool to global video hangout during the pandemic, had come under fire over privacy and security issues, forcing it to roll out major upgrades on the platform.